GreenmaskIO/greenmask/docs/configuration.md

 4. Limits the number of rows to be transformed during validation.
 The default limit is `10` rows, but you can change it by modifying this parameter.
 5. A hash list of resolved warnings.
 These warnings have been addressed and resolved in a previous validation run.
 6. Specifies the format of the transformation output.
 Possible values are `[horizontal|vertical]`.
 The default format is `horizontal`.
 You can choose the format that suits your needs.
 See more details in the [validate command documentation](commands.md/#validate).
+7. The output format (json or text)
+8. Specifies whether to validate the schema current schema with the previous and print the differences if any.
+9. If set to `true`, transformation output will be only with the transformed columns and primary keys
+10. If set to then all the warnings be printed

 ## `restore` section